alan-platform/AlanForVSCode/README.md

-# Fabric extension for VS Code
+# Alan extension for VS Code

-This package provides syntax highlighting and goto/peek definition for Alan languages, and other tools for working with Fabric projects.
+This package provides syntax highlighting and goto/peek definition for Alan languages, and other tools for working with Alan projects.

 ## Example task configuration